hphelion/documentation/moonshot/manage.imagebuilder.md

         `disk-image-create -o base -a amd64 base ubuntu baremetal localboot serial-console`

-        This creates a disk image file named base.qcow2
+        This creates a disk image file named base.qcow2.

    - **RHEL image with boot from hard disk drive support**

-   Hello.
+       To create a basic RHEL image capable of booting from hard disk drive support with associated kernel and ramdisk, use the following command:

 #### Using your disk image with OpenStack {#image-builder-openstack}